 Todd began carrying a golf bag and caddying after 7th grade.
-He was awarded a Chick Evans Scholarship to Northwestern University.
+Over the years Todd caddied at Biltmore Country Club, the Ivanhoe Club, and Wynstone Golf Club, all located in the northwest suburbs of Chicago, IL.
+Todd attended Barrington High School in Barrington, IL, where he participated in Cross Country, Track and Field, Scholastic Bowl, Worldwide Youth in Science and Engineering (WYSE), Chess Club, Ping-Pong Club, Marching Band, Jazz Band, and Concert and Symphonic Bands.
+Todd was awarded a Chick Evans Scholarship by the Western Golf Association / Evans Scholars Foundation to Northwestern University.
 The Chick Evans Scholarship is a full tuition and housing scholarship awarded to those who have a strong caddie record, excellent academics, financial need, and outstanding character.
-The Chick Evans Scholarship is awarded by the Western Golf Association / Evans Scholars Foundation.
+While at Northwestern University, Todd participated in the Northwestern University Marching Band, Intramural Sports, Cru, and additional roles as further detailed below.
 Todd continued to caddy until he was a junior at Northwestern University.

 To find additional information about Todd McCollough please visit Todd McCollough’s resume.